ARaveala/ft_transendence_dev_docu/web_modules.md

 # Minor module: Use a framework or toolkit to build the front-end.
 Your frontend development must use the Tailwind CSS in addition of the Typescript, and nothing else.

+note: If graphics module is chosen the use of babylon may overwrite this module if babylon is not used carefully, optionally we can opt to use babylon to utalize tools allowing us to write a different module faster.

 You can create a front-end without using the constraints of this module by using the default front-end directives (The frontend should be developed using Typescript as base code).
 However, this module will only be valid if you follow its requirements.